thehivemanoa/about/index.md

 ## Milestone 1: Mockup development

-This milestone started on April 1, 2019 and is currently a work in progress.
+This milestone started on April 1, 2019 and was completed on April 10, 2019.

-The goal of milestone 1 is to create a set of mock pages and decide on theming for the site.
+The goal of milestone 1 was to create a set of mock pages and decide on theming for the site.

-## Collaborators

-Jhun Domingo

-Vanessa Gerber

-Althea Pittman

-Morgan Stremick

-Conrad Wolfe